top of page

 The noun 'lanyard' has an interesting etymology that can be traced back to the French word 'lanière,' meaning a thong or strap.
 This term entered the English language in the late 17th century, retaining its original meaning of a strap or cord used for various purposes.
 Over time, 'lanyard' came to specifically refer to a type of cord or strap worn around the neck, wrist, or shoulder to carry items such as keys, identification badges, or small tools.
 The evolution of the word 'lanyard' from its French origin highlights its practical and functional nature in providing a convenient means of securing and accessing essential items.

-Quiz: Find the meaning of the noun lanyard:
+Find the correct meaning of the noun lanyard:

 Try Again!